shotover/shotover-proxy/README.md

 (somewhat) decoupled from the application, allowing for on the fly, easy changes to be made queries and data storage choices without the need to change and redeploy your application.

-Longer term, shotevover can also leverage the same capability to make operational tasks easier to solve a number of other challenges that come with working multiple databases.
+Longer term, shotover can also leverage the same capability to make operational tasks easier to solve a number of other challenges that come with working multiple databases.
 Some of these include:
 * Data encryption at the field level, with a common key management scheme between databases.
 * Routing the same data to databases that provide different query capabilities or performance characteristics (e.g. indexing data in Redis in